monkeytypegame/monkeytype/backend/mongo-todo.md

 Make sure that the branch is ready for deployment

 - Add deploy script(s) to package.json
-- Make sure that firebase hosted app can connect to api when deployed
 - Create a plan for apache/nginx server
-  - Api should probably be accessible via api.monkeytype.com or monkeytype.com/api
+  - Api should be accessible via api.monkeytype.com
-    - Probably the previous since firebase might not work with seperate linux server
+- Add helmet middleware to express api?

 ## Bugs